Shopify/polaris/polaris.shopify.com/content/components/alpha-card/index.md

   - fileName: alpha-card-subdued.tsx
     title: With subdued for secondary content
     description: Use for content that you want to deprioritize.
 Subdued cards don’t stand out as much as cards with white backgrounds so don’t use them for information or actions that are critical to merchants.
-  - fileName: alpha-card-border-radius.tsx
+  - fileName: alpha-card-without-border-radius.tsx
-    title: Border radius
+    title: Without border radius
-    description: Border radius can be adjusted when cards are nested, or added after a certain breakpoint.
+    description: Border radius can be toggled off, or added after a certain breakpoint.
   - fileName: alpha-card-flat.tsx
     title: Elevation
     description: Border radius can be adjusted when cards are nested, or added after a certain breakpoint.